 Rutgers Geology Museum

 Kids will be in awe to know that the fossils and skeletons here were all found in parts of NJ.
-You can take a guided museum tour and enjoy their special events, including dinosaur-related activities such as making a fossil necklace and constructing a moveable dinosaur.
+You can take a guided museum tour and enjoy their special events, including dinosaur-related activities.

 85 Somerset Street, New Brunswick, NJ 08901